alperhi/wessbas.dslModelGenerator/readme.txt

   <behaviorModels.properties>    -- path to the properties file with Behavior
                                     Models definitions.

-  <flowsDirPath>                 -- path to the directory which contains the
-                                    input Flows files.

   <xmiOutputFile>                -- path to the XMI output file.

   <graphOutputFile>              -- path to the graph output file.